lgreat/cucumber/README-deployment.txt

-1. Prerequisites: You will need the tomcat maven plugin:
+1. Prerequisites:

-cd ../GSData (you must go into the GSData project since it knows about the remote maven repos) maven -DartifactId=maven-tomcat-plugin -DgroupId=codeczar-tomcat -Dversion=1.1 plugin:download

-Also, make sure your tomcat has the admin user with password gsadmin by adding the following lines to conf/tomcat-users.xml:
+Make sure your tomcat has the admin user with password gsadmin by adding the following lines to conf/tomcat-users.xml:

   <role rolename="manager"/>